yuhanx0728/SpotiClock/README.md

 '''

 ## Note
+Make sure you have Spotify on your device.
-You have to keep your device on and connected to Internet to make sure the AppleSCript runs successfully.
+You have to keep your device on and connected to Internet to make sure the AppleScript runs successfully.

 ## Thoughts
 It was fun learning AppleScript - the level of automation enabled by it is amazing.